MICHELIN is pleased to unveil the 2020 selection for the MICHELIN Guide Belgium & Luxembourg, featuring 139 starred restaurants.

 Vilhjalmur Sigurdarson, chef of restaurant Souvenir in Ghent, mastered an original vegetarian cuisine that will delight guests in Belgium and beyond.
 The relationship he has with nature gives life to his high-quality creations that follow the rhythm of the seasons harmoniously.
 This type of vegetable-oriented work is also an asset of Niels Brants's EssenCiel in Louvain.

 The cities of Brussels and Wallonia both welcome a new MICHELIN star.
 La Canne en Ville in Ixelles is a well-known address to local gourmets where chef Kevin LeJeune offers a refined and personal cuisine.
 At Le Gastronome in Paliseul, tradition and modernity are combined thanks to the talent of Jean Vrijdaghs and Sébastien Hankard.
-The depth of their dishes is rooted in a subtle combination of flavors that combine sweetness and acidity.
+The depth of their dishes is rooted in a subtle combination of flavours that combine sweetness and acidity.

 The restaurant Hof van Cleve (Kruishoutem) still retains its three stars in the 2020 edition, thanks to the talent and culinary expertise of chef Peter Goossens and his team who give every guest a unique experience.
 A daily source of inspiration for many chefs, the work of Peter Goossens is a testimony to the high level of Belgian gastronomy.